k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md

 ![](../images/mainMenuBulk.png)

-* When bulk is empty, the icon is black
+* The icon is black when the bulk is empty.
-* When bulk is not empty, the icon is orange.
+* An orange icon indicates that the bulk includes one or more entities.

 ![](../images/viewBulk.png)